 Wolfsthurn Castle is situated on a hill above Mareit, at the entrance of Ridnaun valley.
 In the 18th century, Franz Andrä von Sternbach purchased old Wolfsthurn Castle and built a Baroque castle complex, which is still today owned by the family.

-Wolfsthurn Castle has remained a wonderful example for Baroque architecture.
+Wolfsthurn Castle has remained a wonderful example of Baroque architecture.
 In fact, this is shown by the former interest in playing with numbers.
 The castle near Sterzing reportedly has 365 windows, 52 doors, 12 chimneys and 4 portals being a symbol for the year with its calendar days, weeks, months and seasons.

 South Tyrolean Museum of Hunting & Fishing